gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 ### Saving the results to access them afterwards

-upload ending results after crop image, upload to MEGA, accessible on your phone, track your progress
+upload ending results screen shot of the ui after crop image, upload to MEGA, accessible on your phone, track your progress

 ### Raspberry pi too weak

-started on my laptop so it was powerful enough, planning to deploy on raspberry pi, overheated the pi the first time, thought about buying a mini PC but it was expensive, try a lot to optimized the code, found a way over: decrease the video from the webcam resolution
+started on my laptop so it was powerful enough to run camera video recognition and user interface output to projector, planning to deploy on raspberry pi, overheated the pi the first time, thought about buying a mini PC but it was expensive, try a lot to optimized the code, found a way over: decrease the video from the webcam resolution

 <img width="400px" alt="Raspberry Pi heat sink" src="/assets/images/posts/laser_gun_projected_target/documentation/rpi_heat_sink.jpg">